Rock and Roll Hall of Fame: 100 Crucial Omissions

 Cliff Richard and the Shadows—Richard was Britain’s reigning pre-Beatles solo artist.
 His backup band the Shadows influenced the Beatles and everyone else in the U.K. They should each have their own place but we’d be happy to see them honored jointly.

 Johnny Rivers—No one reimagined others’ songs as deliciously: “Memphis,” “Secret Agent Man,” “Baby I Need Your Lovin’,” “Summer Rain.”
-He was a constant presence on the charts for years and still performs today.
+He was a constant presence on the charts for years.

 Related: Our feature on Johnny Rivers